Welcome to this independent, fad-free and no-nonsense website.

 The site includes plenty of well proven, practical advice and information for any parent (or grandparent) whose children need help with the basics of reading, writing and spelling.
 Primary teachers, SENCos, tutors for adult basic skills, in fact anyone involved with the teaching of early reading, or reading intervention, should find the content useful.

 Systematic *synthetic phonics is the evidence-based method recommended by the UK government for the teaching of early reading.
 Though not a simple panacea, it is usually extremely effective when taught by teachers who are keen, committed and knowledgeable about the subject.
-Synthetic phonics was also recommended by Sir Jim Rose (Rose 2006 para153), and the UK government for use in the 'waves' of intervention (DfES 2007.PNS).
+Synthetic phonics was also recommended by Sir Jim Rose (Rose 2006 para153), and the UK government for use in the waves/tiers of intervention (DfES 2007.PNS).
 Go to synthetic phonics to find more about this common-sense way to teach reading and spelling.

 A page on this website provides information on elective home education (known as homeschooling in the USA) but I must emphasise that this is not an anti-school site.
 The content is simply the knowledge that I wish I'd had 'at my fingertips' many years ago when I first realised that my youngest son was having serious difficulties learning to read.